GloriousRedLeader/omgarturo/README.md

 A script that **opens Messages in a bottle and sorts them** into 3 chests, one for each section of the map (west, central, east).
 This makes fishing MiBs much more efficient since you aren't hunting all over the map, just 1/3 of it with more condensed spots.
 I usually take about 100 of them with me.

 An **IDOC Scanner** script.
 This thing is awesome.
 Written by someone else (can't track down author).
 Just storing for safe keeping.

+**Character Stats** is a standalone tool that will have some details on character stats from item properties.
+Just bind it to a key and run it when you want to see all your properties like resists, HCI, SDI, etc. Note that it does get a little wonkie sometimes and you'll have to close and re-open your paperdoll.
+This script will tell you when it needs to be done (has something to do with item caching in the client / razor).

 ### Credits